tigerbeetle/tigerbeetle/docs/start.md

 TigerBeetle comes with a pre-defined database schema --- double-entry bookkeeping.
-The [Concept](./concepts) section explains why this particular schema, and the [Reference](./reference) documents all the bells and whistles, but, for the purposes of this tutorial, it is enough to understand that there are accounts holding `credits` and `debits` balances, and that each transfer moves value between two accounts by incrementing `credits` on one side and `debits` on the other.
+The [Concept](./concepts) section explains why this particular schema, and the [Reference](./reference) documents all the bells and whistles.
+For the purposes of this tutorial, it is enough to understand that there are accounts holding `credits` and `debits` balances, and that each transfer moves value between two accounts by incrementing `credits` on one side and `debits` on the other.